Edmod/MyPortfolio/README.md

 ### My 360 Video

-[Click here](https://github.com/Edmod/MyPortfolio/edit/master/README.md) to edit this page and replace this text with a link to your 360 video
+Click on the README.md link above to edit this page and replace this text with a link to your 360 video

 ### My Storyscape